You can contact LEARNZ, part of CORE Education, at:

-Topographic Maps are helpful because they show land features and terrain.
+Topographic Maps are helpful in the high country because they show land features and the shape of the land (topography).

 A topographic map shows the following features;